 When abuse occurs in a Beaufort nursing home, the victim has legal recourse in civil court.
 By filing a lawsuit for monetary damages against the perpetrator and their employer, a nursing home abuse victim could hold them accountable for their actions.

 In many cases, these lawsuits settle long before trial.
 When litigation is necessary, however, the process can be lengthy and complicated.
-While a nursing home abuse victim has the right to pursue compensation on their own, handling a lawsuit without the help of a skilled nursing home abuse attorney could prove disastrous.
+While a nursing home abuse victim has the right to pursue compensation on their own, handling a lawsuit without the help of a skilled Beaufort nursing home abuse attorney could prove disastrous.

 You could avoid the pitfalls of pursuing a nursing home abuse lawsuit by yourself with the help of a lawyer.
-Your Beaufort attorney could help evaluate your claim, investigate the accusations, and guide you through the nursing home abuse trial process.
+Your Beaufort personal injury attorney could help evaluate your claim, investigate the accusations, and guide you through the nursing home abuse trial process.

 Steps in the Trial Process

 While every case is different, nursing home abuse trials typically follow a similar format.